Interstellar-asyrn/Interstellar/README.md

   - [x] Off Screen Arrow
 - [ ] Aimbot

+> [!INFO]
+> I'm kinda broke rn and can't afford to buy a key so development of the script will be resumed when I buy another one.

 # DISCLAIMER
 > [!IMPORTANT]
 > This script is intended for educational purposes only and is distributed as closed source.